- Are deleted files still showing up on your Windows 10 PC? You need to take immediate action.

 Delete the re-appearing files or folders for good with the steps below.

-Why does deleted files and folder keep showing on Windows 10?
+What can I do if deleted files keep showing on Windows 10?

 - Open the File Explorer and navigate to the location where the problematic files are located.